FT-Autonomous/ft_docs_2.0/docs/tutorials/Getting_started.md

 This guide assumes that you are running on some distribution of Ubuntu, preferrably Ubuntu 22.04.
 It should work in either WSL or a native Linux install.
 We're working on making an article about how to run the stack on distros such as Arch Linux [here](../tutorials/run_code_not_ubuntu.md).

-**FASTEST SETUP: MATTEW POWER FROM PATH PLANNING IN 1 hr 30 Mins, if setup faster, please contact docs boss**
+**FASTEST (EUFS) SETUP: MATTEW POWER FROM PATH PLANNING IN 1 hr 30 Mins, if setup faster, please contact docs boss** ** side note from matthew: this was just eufs, the full stack took a little longer**

 ### Prerequisites

 Most of our setup scripts are stored in git.
 Start off by cloning the repository containing our setup scripts.